yuandrk/actual-pre-cvs/README.md

 ### Web Interface

-1. Upload a CSV file using the web interface
+1. Upload one or more CSV files using the web interface
 2. Specify the start date for processing
+3. Select processing option:
+   - **Parse and Filter**: Process a single file and filter by start date
+   - **Parse and Merge**: Merge multiple files into a single dataset (requires multiple file selection)
-3. Click "Process and Download" to receive the processed file
+4. Click "Process and Download" to receive the processed file

 ### API Endpoint